-Noa Katz is a Stanford Science Fellow and an EMBO scholar at Stanford University.
-She designs and implements biomolecular gene circuits to study and manipulate the central nervous system to promote therapeutic applications for neuro-regeneration and autism.
+Noa Katz is a Stanford Science Fellow and an EMBO and Fulbright postdoctoral scholar at Stanford University.
+She implements biomolecular gene circuits to study and manipulate the central nervous system to promote therapeutic applications for neuro-regeneration and autism.

 Honors & Awards